xCONFLiCTiONx/XtendedMenu/README.md

 ## How do I download XtendedMenu

-You can compile it yourself for free or you can donate $10.00 USD to my [PayPal](https://www.paypal.com/donate?business=FBGPD9E4Z4B9W&amount=10&no_recurring=1&item_name=XtendedMenu&currency_code=USD) account and I'll compile it myself.
+You can compile it yourself for free or you can donate $10.00 USD into my [PayPal](https://www.paypal.com/donate?business=FBGPD9E4Z4B9W&amount=10&no_recurring=1&item_name=XtendedMenu&currency_code=USD) account and I'll compile it myself.
 Contact me if you would like to donate.

 [![https://raw.githubusercontent.com/xCONFLiCTiONx/XtendedMenu/master/PayPalButton.png](PayPalButton.png)](https://www.paypal.com/donate?business=FBGPD9E4Z4B9W&amount=10&no_recurring=1&item_name=XtendedMenu&currency_code=USD)